jlevy/pip-build-standalone/README.md

-It's a wrapper around [uv](https://github.com/astral-sh/uv) that creates a standalone Python installation, runs `uv pip install`, and then makes the required platform-specific changes so the install directory is self-contained (packagable and runnable from any directory on a machine of the same platform).
+It's a wrapper around [uv](https://github.com/astral-sh/uv) that creates a standalone Python installation, runs `uv pip install`, and then makes the required platform-specific changes so you have a fully self-contained install directory (packagable and runnable from any directory on a machine of the same platform).

 ## Background